prosekit/prosekit/.changeset/short-candles-learn.md

 '@prosekit/web': patch
 ---

-Add event handling with changeNode.
+Add a new `stateChange` event to the `BlockHandlePopover` component.